EricFillion/CMPE-327/Documentation/Tests/R6-Buy.md

 - Enter test_user's password into element `#password`
 - Click element `input[type="submit"]`
 - Open /
+- Navigate to element `#buyform`
-- Enter a string that is less than 60 characters, containing only alphanumeric symbols that contains spaces that are not the first and last character (ex. "ticket 1") in the element `#buy_name`
+- Enter a string that is less than 60 characters, containing only alphanumeric symbols that contains spaces that are not the first and last character (ex. "ticket 1") in the element  `#buyform_input_name`
-- Enter the test_user_ticket's quantity into the element `#buy_quantity`
+- Enter the test_user_ticket's quantity into the element  `#buyform_input_quantity`
 - Click element `input[type="submit"]`
 - Validate that the page has been redirected to /
 - Validate that the `#buy_message` element shows successful